kbase/workspace_deluxe/docsource/typedobjects.rst

 Currently there is no standard dictionary of sources.

 .. todo::
-   add autometa & range to list of annotations supported by the WSS
+   add autometa to list of annotations supported by the WSS

 Deprecated Annotation
 """""""""""""""""""""